lunayuehuang/MSE544-HyperDrive/README.md

 </font>

 # MSE544-HyperDrive Experiment
+## HyperDrive
+HyperDrive is a machine learning package found within Azure that aids in hyperparameter tuning/optimization.
+Hyperparameters are the parameters initialized before training that influence how the model trains and ultimately how the finished model performs.
+Examples of hyperparameters include: batch size, learning rate, number of layers in the nerual network, the optimizer (e.g. Adam vs SGD), etc.
+Typically, the obejctive, when hyperparameter tuning, is to find the combination of hyperparameters that gives the best performing model.
+Azure has developed a package to make this discovery process much easier.
+This tutorial will walk you through how to set up and run this process.
 ## Repository Background
 The framework presented in this work introduces the crystal graph convolution neural networks (CGCNN), which are designed to represent periodic crystal systems and predict material properties at DFT level accuracy and propose chemical insight.
 Read more about this study [here](https://journals.aps.org/prl/pdf/10.1103/PhysRevLett.120.145301).
 ## Dataset Introduction
-A collection of 3,210 .cif crystal structures have been extracted from the "materials project" website and consolidated into Azure data storage. <font color="red">be more detailed </font>
+A collection of 3,207 .cif crystal structures have been extracted from the "materials project" website and consolidated into an Azure data storage. <font color="red">be more detailed </font>

 -----------------------------------
 ## Instructions